Piekary Śląskie: Modern era

 In 1526 Piekary came under the suzerainty of the Habsburg monarchy.
+In 1645, along with the Duchy of Opole, Piekary returned to Polish rule under the House of Vasa.
 Polish King John III Sobieski visited Piekary in 1683, while rushing to the relief of Vienna during the Ottoman invasion.
 The next years brought several peasant revolts against the German magnates.
 In 1697, newly elected King of Poland Augustus II the Strong stopped in Piekary before his royal coronation in Kraków.
 He converted to Catholicism in the local church and at the same time he sworn the pacta conventa.
 In January 1734, his son, elected king Augustus III of Poland, also stopped here, while heading for his royal coronation, and also swore the pacta conventa here.

 In 1742 the settlement was annexed by Prussia and colonisation and Germanisation of Piekary Śląskie increased.
 The result was a strong movement towards maintaining the Polish origins of the land.
 In 1842, Piekary's rector, priest Jan Alojzy Ficek, commissioned a new neo-romanesque Basilica of St. Mary and St. Bartholomew designed by Daniel Grötschel.
 A painting of the Virgin Mary was placed there.
 In the mid-19th century, Teodor Heneczek founded a Polish printing house.
 In the late 19th century Polish singing and gymnastic societies, reading rooms and the first patriotic organizations were established.
 In 1905 the Polish Gymnastic Society "Sokół" was established in Piekary.
 Tram communication was available from 1894.